-The Hall Health Center is an outpatient facility that offers quality health care services to UW students and their dependents, to faculty and staff, and to the general public.
+The Hall Health Center is an outpatient facility that offers quality health care services to UW students and their dependents, faculty and staff, and the general public.
 Check with your insurance provider to see if Hall Health Center services are covered.

 The Husky Card is the official identification card for members of the UW community.
 It provides access to a variety of services and opportunities, including UW library services.